-The dividend income is derived primarily by the Group from its investment in preferred shares.
-Interest income came from money market placements and deposits in banks.
+The dividend income is derived primarily by the Group from its investments in equity instruments.
+Other income includes gain on sale of AFS investments.

 14. Related Party Transactions

 Parties are related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions; and the parties are subject to common control or common significant influence.
 Related parties may be individuals or corporate entities.